skyaltlabs/skyalt/README.md

 ## LLM-powered
 SkyAlt is not about AI research, but **interface research and development**.
 LLM is the new programming paradigm that can make human-computer interactions way more efficient, natural and frictionless.

+SkyAlt goal is to offer a holistic and frictionless experience.
+Building an app means 2 things:
+- Put GUIs on layout
+- Write a list of features in natural language

 ## Local-first